-Other previously approved waivers include but are not limited to an alternative simplified utility allowance, self-certification of assets up to \$50,000, increased flexibility to streamline income verification, flexibilities regarding HQS inspections for PBV units that HC owns manages and controls, an enhanced Family Self-Sufficiency program, and an alternative reexamination schedule allowing for elderly and disabled households to recertify on a triennial basis.
+Other previously approved waivers include but are not limited to an alternative simplified utility allowance, self-certification of assets up to \$50,000, increased flexibility to streamline income verification, flexibilities regarding HQS inspections for PBV units that HC owns manages and controls, an enhanced Family Self-Sufficiency program, an alternative reexamination schedule allowing for elderly and disabled households to remain a riennial basis, and landlord incentives with the goal to increase the supply of affordable housing, maintain quality landlords and units, and increase housing options.

-New waiver requests in HC's CY 2024 MTW Supplement include flexibilities related to landlord incentives with the goal to increase the supply of affordable housing, maintain quality landlords and units, and increase housing options.
+New waiver requests in HC's CY 2025 MTW Supplement include flexibilities related to excluding asset income up to \$50,000.
 Additional MTW components will evolve over time and be proposed annually in accordance with the MTW Operations Notice.
 The policies described in the MTW Supplement may be modified based on further guidance from HUD.